Bayamón Fútbol Club: 2010–2013

 The team did not participate in the Puerto Rico Soccer League for the 2010 and 2011 seasons due to the league's instability.
 PRSL eventually folded after the 2011 Supercopa tournament.
 Instead, they played in the Liga Nacional de Fútbol de Puerto Rico, and they were champions during the 2010 and 2011 seasons.

 2014 season

-The team was renamed Puerto Rico FC and was expected to play in the National Premier Soccer League.
+The team was renamed Puerto Rico BFC and was expected to play in the National Premier Soccer League.
 In the end the team never played in the league, but still qualified to the CONCACAF Champions League by winning their matches in the 2014 CFU Club Championship.
-Fransisco Arias was their head coach during the 2014 season.
+Francisco Arias was their head coach during the 2014 season.

 2016: Partnering with David Villa

 In January 2016, it was announced that Bayamón FC would join legendary Spanish striker David Villa on his new project of building soccer academies worldwide.
 Bayamón FC became the first academy from the DV7 program.

 Delfín Ferreres joined the coaching staff of the Bayamón FC senior team during the PRSL Clausura 2016 Tournament, which they won.